neighborland/pres/README.md

 By default, a presenter class corresponding to the model class name is constructed in `present`.
 For example, if you present a `User`, a `UserPresenter` class is constructed.
 An error is raised if the presenter class does not exist.
-To specify a different class, pass the `presenter:` key, followed by any additional arguments:
+To specify a different class, use the `presenter:` key.

 ```ruby
 user = User.new